RobotLearning/traj-gen-and-tracking/README.md

 TODO List:

+- Test inverse dynamics and fb on dmp_task after ensuring dmps work.
+- Merge Guilherme's PMP idea with this folder
 - Copy kinematics (forward) from SL
-- Does aILC work on robot classes?
-- Test inverse dynamics and fb on dmp_task after ensuring dmps work.
 - Make MATLAB experiments for generalization: regression, convex hull learning.
   Are the weights necessary for generalization?
 - Test LQG on MATLAB